tony-reddington/goodfoodmood/README.md

 * a page displaying all uploaded recipes.
 * the website responsive across devices so I can swap and change devices as I wish.
 * the page laid out neatly so that I can find information effortlessly.
-* to create a profile that will be home to all my recipes and allow me to create then replace, update and delete recipes that i have uploaded to the website.
+* to create a profile that will be home to all my recipes and allow me to create recipes then update and delete recipes that i have uploaded to the website.

 ### Site owner goals